Scalable Kernelization for Maximum Independent Sets: Pruning Reductions

 It is not \emph{always} ideal to apply reductions exhaustively---for example if only few reductions will succeed and they are costly.
 We note that, during later stages of our algorithm, local reductions may lead to very few graph changes, while the linear programming reduction often significantly reduces the graph size.
 Therefore, it may be better to stop local reductions early before applying the linear programming reduction, as any remaining local reductions can still be applied afterwards.
 Furthermore, in our parallel algorithm, applying the local reductions exhaustively can take significantly longer for some blocks than for others.
 That is, the total graph size is not significantly reduced once the first threads finish their blocks.

 We therefore implement reduction tracking to detect and stop local reductions when they are not quickly reducing the graph.
 Once the first thread finishes applying local reductions, we assign it to sample the current graph size at fixed time intervals.
 We then stop local reductions on all threads when the change in graph size becomes small relative to the rate of vertex removals and switch to the linear programming reduction.
 We continue local reductions afterwards.
 For the sequential case, we start sampling the current size immediately when starting the local reductions.
-Sampling is performed by an additional thread.
-Although the resulting graph is kernel-like, it may be possible to reduce it further.
-We call such a graph a \emph{\quasikernel}.
+In our implementation, sampling is performed by an additional thread; however, it does not introduce significant overhead and can be done in the same thread.